qwlp/selectforphi/6. Indexes/1-indexing/1-indexing/1-indexing.md

 ## Assignment

-The Techconnect event had around 130 total participants.
+TheSeanApp requires names to be searched faster, well I mean come on you don't want to wanting for a while just to search for names, so we need to create an index on the name column.

-Write a query to find all participants whose last name starts with 'S'.
-The `Participants` table has the following fields: `email`, `first_name`, and `last_name`.
-Then, create an index on the `last_name` column to speed up the query.
-Observe the difference in response time between the query with and without the index.
+* Create an index for the `names` columns in the `users` table.